mongodb/specifications/source/collation/collation.rst

 Opcode-based Unacknowledged Writes
 ----------------------------------

-When using opcode-based unacknowledged writes, the driver MUST raise an error if a collation is explicitly set.
+The driver MUST NOT allow collation with opcodes, because the server doesn't support it.
+If a driver uses opcode-based writes when the write concern is unacknowledged, the driver MUST raise an error if a collation is explicitly set.

 -------------------------------------------
 Setting a default collation on a collection